-Since the eta Aquariids are the outbound particles of the Halley’s comet, we see them to the west of the sun from April 15-June 6 each year.
+Since the eta Aquariids are the outbound particles of the Halley’s comet, we see them radiate from a point west of the sun.
 This positioning only allows these meteors to be seen on the morning side of Earth.
 To make matters more restrictive, the source of these meteors, located in the constellation of Aquarius, does not clear the horizon until 2:00 to 3:00am local daylight saving time as seen from the lower northern latitudes.
 Viewing circumstances are even worse for mid and upper northern latitudes as the rising of the radiant and the start of morning twilight become closer together as one moves northward.
 Viewing circumstances for the eta Aquariids are best for those located in the southern tropics where the source of these meteors rises highest in a dark sky.
 Most observers in the northern hemisphere have only a one to two hour window prior to dawn to view these meteors.

 In 2022, the waxing crescent moon was located in the evening sky during the shower’s maximum and the display was well seen.
 This year, conditions are much worse at maximum as the moon is full on May 5th.
 This means that the bright moonlight will obscure all but the brighter meteors.
 To best see this activity one should view during the last two hours prior to dawn.
 For most of us located in mid-northern latitudes, this will roughly be 3-5am local daylight saving time.
 This will allow you to see the most possible activity which should be near 10-15 per hour from mid-northern latitudes and up to 30 per hour for southern tropical locations.
 While the peak is predicted to occur on May 6, the week centered on this date will also provide rates near 10 per hour.
 By May 10, hourly rates will fall below 10 per hour and will slowly fall as the month progresses.